keptn/community/project-infrastructure/google-drive.md

 All Keptn contributors and community members can get access.
 Ask in `#keptn-project` or submit a ticket in this repository with a justification.
-You will also need to provide email of a Google or Google Workspace compatible account so that the
+You will also need to provide email of a Google or Google Workspace compatible account so that we could grant you access.

 ## Owners